IMO 2020 FAQ

-From January 1st 2020 onwards, all seagoing vessels will have to reduce sulphur oxides by 85%.
-The new regulation is set by the International Maritime Organisation (IMO) with the aim of cutting sulphur oxide gas emissions, protecting public health and supporting the environment.
-Vessels must use marine fuels with a maximum sulphur content of 0.5% compared to the current limit of 3.5%.
+Since January 1st 2020, all seagoing vessels have to reduce sulphur oxides by 85%.
+This regulation was set by the International Maritime Organization (IMO) with the aim of cutting sulphur oxide gas emissions, protecting public health and supporting the environment.
+Vessels now must use marine fuels with a maximum sulphur content of 0.5% compared to the former limit of 3.5%.

 What is the scope of IMO 2020?

-The regulation will apply globally and throughout the industry to fuels used in the open sea.
-It will affect vessel operators, refineries, and global oil markets.
-In the Environmental Control Areas (ECA zones) an even stricter regulation remains, limiting the sulphur content to 0.1%.
+The regulation applies globally and throughout the industry to fuels used in the open sea.
+It affects vessel operators, refineries, and global oil markets.
+In the Emission Control Areas (ECA zones) an even stricter regulation remains, limiting the sulphur content to 0.1%.